 The Plan provides for employee and discretionary employer matching contributions.
-Employer contributions to the Plan approximated \$80,395 and \$83,000 for the years ended March 31, 2020 and 2019, respectively.
+Employer contributions to the Plan approximated \$29,521 and \$80,395 for the years ended March 31, 2021 and March 31, 2020, respectively.

 The Company has elected to be self-insured for its group health and dental plan which covers all employees and their immediate families up to a maximum annual claim of \$80,000 per individual with an aggregate annual ceiling of approximately \$1,200,000.
 Insurance coverage has been obtained for claims in excess of these levels.

+With effect from June 01, 2020, the Company discontinued its self-insured plan and outsourced its medical and dental plan to an outside third-party vendor.

-The amount of expenses relating to the Plan approximated \$839,759 and \$837,000 for the years ended March 31, 2020 and March 31, 2019, respectively.
-Claims incurred but not reported for which the Company is liable were approximately \$85,000 and \$152,000 as of March 31, 2020 and March 31, 2019, respectively.
-Incurred but not reported claims are included in accrued expenses in the accompanying balance sheets.
+The amount of expenses relating to the Plan approximated \$463,754 and \$839,759 for the years ended March 31, 2021 and March 31, 2020, respectively.
+Claims incurred but not reported for which the Company is liable were approximately \$Nil and \$85,000 as of March 31, 2021 and March 31, 2020, respectively.
+Incurred but not reported claims are included in accrued expenses in the accompanying balance sheet as of March 31, 2020.

-NOTE P - STOCK COMPENSATION EXPENSE
+NOTE Q - STOCK COMPENSATION EXPENSE